 - c) A comprehensive annual report in accordance with Section 67 (Annual Report), Section 68 (Content of reports on operations of council-controlled organisations), Section 69 (Financial statements and auditors report) Section 71 (Protection from disclosure of sensitive information) of the Local Government Act 2002.
 The annual report shall also contain a chairman's commentary on the performance of the group against the targets and other performance measures and objectives contained in this SOI along with any significant issues likely to affect the company's performance in the future.
-Council will on behalf of GHL make a copy of the Annual Report available to the public on the Council website within one month of its adoption. - d) Where significant unplanned events occur the company will provide to Council through Council's Performance, Audit and Risk Committee regular reports on the impact to its activities and the results of its subsidiary companies. - e) The company will operate on a "no surprises" basis in respect of any significant shareholder matters, to the extent possible in the context of commercial sensitivity and confidential agreements.
+Council will on behalf of GHL make a copy of the Annual Report available to the public on the Council website within one month of its adoption. - d) Where significant unplanned events occur the company will provide to Council through Councils Performance, Audit and Risk Committee regular reports on the impact to its activities and the results of its subsidiary companies. - e) The company will operate on a "no surprises" basis in respect of any significant shareholder matters, to the extent possible in the context of commercial sensitivity and confidential agreements.

-12. Statement of Accounting Policies
+13. Statement of Accounting Policies

 The financial statements of GHL and its subsidiaries are prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP).
 They comply with the New Zealand International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards as appropriate.
-The accounting policies adopted by the Company will also be consistent with the policies adopted by the Gisborne District Council group.
 Prospective financial information provided in accordance with Schedule 8 of the LGA 2002 will be prepared in accordance with the provisions of FRS42 - Prospective Financial Information.